magicznyleszek/portfolio-v9/_projects/abstractions.md

 year: "2010-2015"
 ---

 I always thought that drawings depicting feelings and concepts are superior to those that mimic the visible world.
 This is of course not true, but doesn't change the fact that creating those always __felt right__.

-In good abstraction you build up the image not until it resembles something, but until it's emotionally whole.
+IMO, in good abstraction you build up the image not until it resembles something, but until it's emotionally whole.
+If I would have to choose "the Pinnacle of Art", I would definitely answer "abstract art".
+Giving people the pure intent is obviously ~~extremely hard~~ impossible, but still worth striving for.

 {% include modules/picture/picture.liquid file="abstractions/abstraction-2015-1.jpg" caption="1, 2015" %}
 {% include modules/picture/picture.liquid file="abstractions/abstraction-2015-2.jpg" caption="2, 2015" %}